Fiction | Nonfiction | Speculative Fiction | Past Books

 Visit our Facebook Events page to see all upcoming events!

 Fiction Book Discussions

-The library's Fiction Book Club meets one Monday each month at 1 or 7 PM.
+The library's Fiction Book Club meets the second Monday each month at 1 and 7 PM.
 All are welcome!
 Whenever possible copies of each title are borrowed from New Hampshire libraries in advance.
 Books are available for check out with your PPL card.

 Nonfiction Book Discussions